danwfreeman/flap-nav/Readme.md

 ## Benefits:
 - Quickly make changes to the normalized, non-verbose JSON, focus on your content and not code syntax
 - Because of the uniquely designed structure of the JSON config, adding/changing navigation menu items is intitive and faster than the tradional positional, parent-child stucture, which involves a tedious restructing of nodes.
 No other system is this simple and flexible.
-- ChatGPT will not come up with this!
+- And no, ChatGPT will not come up with this!  :)
 - Fully responsive for all tablet and mobile device viewports

 ## Functional Details